 Unknowingly we are creating a very competitive environment for our children, we compare kids, we get worried over their performance and we pressurize them.
 I am not saying that we should not monitor them, we should, but we need to define a line, set a capacity meter, performance measure from the child’s last performance and not with other children’s performance.

 Not every kid is the same and neither their Intelligent quotient will be the same.
-Let us help our child bloom and discover their area of interest.
+Let us help our children bloom and discover their areas of interest.
 Where a schools’ role is to provide an atmosphere of basic learning to a kid to enhance his intellects, the parent’s role is to make them aware and knowledgeable by continuously nurturing them with positive thoughts and values.

 - Physical abuse